 “Mami,” Gabriela chimes in.
 “What’s a sp*c?”

-A sprawling athletic complex anchored by a baseball stadium converted into a prison camp for the men of Brigade 2506, the captured Bay of Pigs invaders.
+A sprawling athletic complex called La Sportiva, anchored by a baseball stadium, is converted into a prison camp for the men of Brigade 2506, the captured Bay of Pigs invaders.

 It has immediately become one of Fidel Castro’s most notorious prison for political offenders.
 Where most Cubans accused of counter-revolutionary activities are tried – and where executions are carried out.